History of marketing

 Although the history of marketing thought and the history of marketing practice are distinct fields of study, they intersect at different junctures.
-Marketing practitioners engage in innovative practices that capture the attention of marketing scholars who codify and disseminate such practices.
-At the same time, marketing academics often develop new research methods or theories that are subsequently adopted by practitioners.
-Thus developments in marketing theory inform marketing practice and vice versa.
-The history of marketing will remain incomplete if one disassociates academia from practitioners.

-The publication, in 1960, of Robert J. Keith's article, "The Marketing Revolution", was a pioneering work in the study of the history of marketing practice.
+Robert J. Keith's article "The Marketing Revolution", published in 1960, was a pioneering study of the history of marketing practice.
 In 1976, the publication of Robert Bartel's book, The History of Marketing Thought, marked a turning-point in the understanding of how marketing theory evolved since it first emerged as a separate discipline around the turn of last century.

 Etymology

 According to etymologists, the term 'marketing' first appeared in dictionaries in the sixteenth century where it referred to the process of buying and selling at a market.
 The contemporary definition of 'marketing' as a process of moving goods from producer to consumer with an emphasis on sales and advertising first appeared in dictionaries in 1897.
-The term, marketing, is a derivation of the Latin word, mercatus meaning market-place or merchant.
+The term, marketing, is a derivation of the Latin word, mercatus meaning marketplace or merchant.

 Marketing history: an overview

-Historians of marketing tend to fall into two distinct branches of marketing history - the history of marketing practice and the history of marketing thought.
+Historians of marketing tend to fall into two branches of marketing history – the history of marketing practice and the history of marketing thought.
 These branches are often deeply divided and have very different roots.
 The history of marketing practice is grounded in the management and marketing disciplines, while the history of marketing thought is grounded in economic and cultural history.
-This means that the two branches ask very different types of research questions and employ different research tools and frameworks.
+This means that the two branches ask very different types of research questions, and they employ different research tools and frameworks.